 In addition, drinking red wine with chopped onion soaked for a week in the refrigerator can be effective for the treatment of gout.
-Also, onions emit a substance that can purify indoor air.
+Also, they emit a substance that can purify indoor air.

 Which type of onion is the healthiest?
 Researchers from Cornell studied 11 onion varieties and found that shallots and Western yellow onions were the healthiest for their phenolic and flavonoid content.